milkyway-multimedia/ss-zen-forms/README.md

 ### For Fields
 1. [FormFieldBoostrapper](docs/en/FormFieldBoostrapper.md): Set your field to use the Twitter Bootstrap Template scheme.
 This has a lot of code from UncleCheese's module.
+2. CompositeFormFieldBootstrapper: If you are using a composite field with actions linked to one of its children fields, you will need to use this decorator.
+It is automatically used when necessary with the FormBootstrapper and FieldListBootstrapper.

 To make your own, you can simply extend the specific Decorator, the BaseDecorator or implement \Milkyway\ZenForms\Contracts\Decorator.